How Much Does an In-Ground Pool Cost in 2025?

 Lagoon Pool

 If you've ever dreamed of having a tropical paradise right at home, a lagoon pool might be for you.
 With free-flowing, asymmetrical shapes, these pools create a natural, exotic feel.
 Add features like waterfalls or grottos, and you'll feel like you're on vacation every day.
-Lagoon pools can range from $50,000 to $150,000, depending on the design and extras you choose.
+Lagoon pools can range from $50,000 to $150,000, depending on the design and add-on features.

 Semi-In-Ground Pool